ujjwalsh/store/README.md

   machine endianness.

 * Store's builtin instances trust the data when deserializing.
-For example, the deserialization of `Vector` will read the vector's link from the first 8 bytes.
+For example, the deserialization of `Vector` will read the vector's length from the first 8 bytes.
 It will then allocate enough memory to store all the elements.
 Malicious or malformed input could cause allocation of large amounts of memory.
-See [issue #122][]
+See [issue #122][].

 [issue #122]: https://github.com/fpco/store/issues/122